DXB

 • Most of the flights to Dubai make one or two stops.
 Airlines that make one stop after departing from Toronto Pearson Intl Airport (YYZ) or Montréal–Trudeau International Airport (YUL) before arriving in Dubai have Paris Charles de Gaulle Airport (CDG) as the layover airport.
 On the other hand, the layover airports for airlines that make two stops are Amsterdam Airport Schiphol (AMS) and CDG.

-Top 5 airlines flying to Dubai
+Reviews of the top 5 airlines flying to Dubai

 See real verified KAYAK customer reviews for airlines flying to Dubai.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Canada to Dubai.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.